The Amsterdam University of the Arts (AHK) has a Profiling Fund for providing financial support to students. The fund has two arrangements:

 Students who are delayed in completing their studies can receive financial support under certain conditions.
 An application can only be submitted by students who are doing a Bachelor’s or Master’s study programme at the AHK, who pay the statutory tuition fees for that and who are delayed in completing their studies in the period that they are entitled to student grants and loans.

-The Talent Grant was established in 2013 and is aimed at providing financial support to excellent students from outside the European Economic Area (EEA), Switzerland and Suriname who wish to study at the Amsterdam University of the Arts (AHK).
+The Talent Grant is aimed at providing financial support to excellent students from outside the European Economic Area (EEA), Switzerland and Suriname who wish to study at the Amsterdam University of the Arts (AHK).
+The Talent Grant will unfortunately be discontinued starting from the academic year 2022-2023.

 Students from non-EEA countries normally have to pay the institutional tuition fees, which are not subsidised by the government and considerably higher.
-The Talent Grant helps non-EEA students cover the difference between the institutional tuition fees and the government-subsidised statutory tuition fees for the entire duration of their study at the AHK.*
+The Talent Grant helps non-EEA students cover the difference between the lowest institutional tuition fees and the government-subsidised statutory tuition for one study year.*

 Who is eligible?